 Western Heating science saw very little advances in the period of the Dark Ages.
 Across Europe, households went back to the more primitive fireplaces for almost a thousand years.

-In the early medieval period, in Reichenau Abbey, a network of interconnected underfloor channels was used for heated the large assembly room of the monks in winter.
-The system proved to be quite efficient.
+In the early medieval period, in Reichenau Abbey, a network of interconnected underfloor channels was used for heating the large assembly room of the monks in winter.
+The system proved to be quite effective.

 A fine example of central heating using wood blasted furnaces is “The Royal Monastery” of Our Lady of the Wheel in Spain.
 In the 13th century, the Cistercian monks revived central heating in Europe using indoor furnaces.